jonathanmorgan/ansible-patterns/roles/django_project/README.md

     - In cloud_tools/ansible/host_vars:

         - there should already be a copy of research.local.yml named the same as the DNS name of the server you are managing, with no extension like ".yml" - just the hostname, nothing more.
-        - verify that the variables there match the server you are managing.
+        - verify that the server variables there match the server you are managing.
 You should only need to verify the following:

             - **`ansible_user`**: your user ID
             - **`server_host_name`**
             - **`server_IP_address`**

+        - basic django setup:

             - **`django_project_name`**: to whatever you want your project to be named.
 Default is "research".

-        - security setup:

             - **`django_secret_key`**: Generate a new secret key for your application and store it here.
 On linux, you can make a random string of alphanumeric characters using "`openssl rand -base64 64`".

         - database settings: